 City Living

 I took this photograph while out on a bike ride with the kids at the end of March this year.
-I had been thinking about urban biodiversity after reading an article on Nature Deficit Disorder and this view captured my train of thought.
-We are in Robroyston Park, one of Glasgow's parks which is designated as a Local Nature Reserve.
+I had been thinking about urban biodiversity after reading an article on Nature Deficit Disorder and this view caught my attention.
+We were in Robroyston Park, one of Glasgow's parks which is designated as a Local Nature Reserve.
 A diverse range of habitats are present.
 The pond at centre frame attracts the swans pictured and other birds, insects, fish and amphibians.
+Particularly striking are the brightly coloured dragon flies (or damsel flies) when in season.
 To the right of the frame is deciduous woodland providing cover for small mammals and birds, including a heron which nests in the trees and to the left we have rough grassland which is attractive to many insects and various ground nesting birds.
-Juxtaposed in the background are several blocks of high rise flats - a potent symbol our densely populated urban environment.
+Juxtaposed in the background are several blocks of high rise flats - reminding us that we are in the midst of a densely populated urban environment.

 For reasons that may become obvious, I returned to the location and took the picture below from around the same spot.
 Looking at the colour of the sky you could be mistaken for thinking the two photos were taken on the same day.
 There is more foliage on the trees now than ten weeks ago but can you spot the other significant change in the scene?